top of page

 PRE-MARRIAGE COUNSELLING

-Couples find working to understand their relationship better in pre-marriage counselling not only fun but very affirming and enriching.
+Many couples find the process of understanding their relationship better in pre-marriage counselling not only fun, but also affirming and enriching.

-The number of sessions for pre-marriage counselling is typically 3 to 6, allowing time to work through key areas of your relationship.
-The Prepare-Enrich material, a well-researched program, can be used for your marriage preparation sessions.
+Couples generally have 3-6 pre-marriage counselling sessions, which allows time to work through key areas of their relationship.
+I use the Prepare-Enrich material, a well-researched program, for marriage preparation sessions.
 Each couple is different so counselling will focus on your unique relationship.
-Initially each of you will fill out a questionnaire online which forms the basis of the sessions.
-This often affirms much about your relationship and identifies focus points for discussion.
+Initially each of you will fill out a questionnaire separately online, and the responses inform the content of the sessions.
+This process often affirms much about your relationship, as well as identifying points of focus for discussion.

 fullsizeoutput_5ecb.jpeg